jvanderhoof/policy-factory-cli/Readme.md

 #### Factory Templates

 Please review the existing factories in this project for examples.
-All Factory Templates have two required and on optional class methods:
+All Factory Templates have two required and one optional class methods:

 - `policy_template` - Ruby ERB template of the policy to be applied.
 - `policy_branch` - [OPTIONAL] String or ERB template of policy branch for this factory's generated policy.
 By default, the policy branch will be `<%= branch %>`.